 - We happened to be outside 2 of the large coffee chains and so I repeatedly offered to get him a hot drink, but he politely refused every time.

-- When I saw him earlier, he was surrounded by pigeons and a few were feeding from his hand.
+- When I saw him earlier, he was surrounded by pigeons and a few were feeding on his hand.
 I noticed an elderly lady walking by with a young child.
 The child seemed fascinated but the lady’s facial expression and manner made it clear that she didn’t approve of what the man was doing.
 He noticed this and his reaction was to smile at her – I’m not beating up on her or anything here.
 I know not everyone loves pigeons.
 I also know that many people consider them pests and that some even have phobias relating to them.
 I simply want to highlight his approach to disapproval and perhaps aggression from others.

 - Not once did he complain about anything or anyone.